MotherStarry/kti/README.md

 ### What kti does:
 kti scans recursively through directories and finds files that have file extensions that do not match their file signature.

+Kti fully supports the following file extensions:
+- flac
+- gif
+- jpg
+- mkv
+- mp3
+- ogg
+- pdf
+- png
+- wav
+- webp

+These 3 may not be always recognized:
+- mp4
+- opus (falls back to ogg)
+- webm (falls back to mkv)

 ### How to install kti:
 You first need a working installation of the Rust compiler.
 Simply visit [rustup](https://rustup.rs) and follow the steps for the operating system you are using.
 After you are done and have a working version of rust, you can run this command: